 - Andersen, H. (2011): Conceptual development in interdisciplinary research, in Feest & Steinle (eds): Scientific Concepts and Investigative Practices, Kluwer, pp. 271-292

 - Andersen, H. (2010): Joint acceptance and scientific change: A case study, Episteme 17(3): 248-265

-Philosophy of scientific malpractice: Negligence, ignorance and distrust
+History and philosophy of scientific malpractice: Negligence, ignorance and distrust

 Misconduct and questionable research practices (QRP) are major concerns in contemporary science.
 Empirical studies show that QRP are widespread, and the steady occurrence of serious misconduct cases reveals that the scientific community still lacks adequate tools for early detection, consistent intervention and, not least, for efficient prevention.
-To achieve a nuanced understanding of how scientific misconduct and QRP can be detected and corrected as early as possible in the research process, this project combines epistemological analyses of negligence, ignorance, and trust in science with empirical investigations of how scientists perceive negligence and ignorance and on the process during which they become aware of and cope with possible breaches to their trust in collaborators and peers.
-Results from the project will be used to develop a new kind of training in responsible conduct of research (RCR) that provides scientists in their roles as collaborators, mentors, and peers with adequate tools to detect QRP and to intervene at an early stage.
+To achieve a nuanced understanding of how scientific misconduct and QRP can be detected and corrected as early as possible in the research process, this project combines epistemological analyses of negligence, ignorance, and trust in science with historical case studies and empirical investigations of how scientists perceive negligence and ignorance and on the process during which they become aware of and cope with possible breaches to their trust in collaborators and peers.
+Results from this endeavour will be used to develop a new kind of training in responsible conduct of research (RCR) that provides scientists in their roles as collaborators, mentors, and peers with adequate tools to detect QRP and to intervene at an early stage.

 My publications on philosophy of scientific malpractice include:

 - Andersen, H. (2014): Epistemic dependence in contemporary science: Practices and malpractices, in L. Soler (ed.): Science after the practice turn, Routledge, pp. 161-173